-The judging process is now in three stages.
-Firstly, a panel of eminent judges will independently look at all entries and award points.
+The Structural Awards has a three-stage judging process.
+All entries are reviewed by a panel of eminent judges.
 The highest scoring entries will then be evaluated by a ‘sitting judging panel’ to establish the shortlist.
-Once the shortlist is agreed, we will ensure that no conflict of interest exists between a judge and any shortlisted project.
-Should there be any conflict, those judges will not serve on the final judging panel.
-The final panel will convene and decide on the category winners.
+Any judges with a possible conflict of interest with any of the shortlisted projects will not serve on the final judging panel who will select the winners.

-The categories have been designed by the judges to place a stronger emphasis on the structural characteristics of a project, rather than the type of structure.
+The categories are designed by the judges to place a strong emphasis on the structural characteristics of a project, rather than the type of structure.

 When can I enter?

 The Structural Awards 2018 is open for entries on Wednesday 24 January 2018.
 The deadline for entries is 17:00 GMT on Monday 16 April.

 The Structural Awards highlight the achievements and successes of the structural engineering industry through the quality and calibre of the projects entered.
 From small-scale extensions to complete refurbishments of listed buildings and the development of new iconic structures, the Structural Awards celebrate the accomplishments of the industry’s most innovative structural engineers.

 Entering the Structural Awards affords the opportunity of being associated with the continued growth and success of this annual occasion, highlighting the creativity and ingenuity of the structural engineering community.